-193 SPGF Above- and Below-Ground Facilities
+SPGF Above- and Below-Ground Facilities

 Structures that need to be dismantled during decommissioning include the on-site substation, on-site O&M area, perimeter fence, solar field, and transformers and inverters.
-These structures will be dismantled and moved to designated areas for either recycling or disposal at an approved landfill.
+The on-site substation, on-site O&M area, perimeter fence, solar field, and transformers and inverters will be dismantled and moved to designated areas for either recycling or disposal at an approved landfill.
 Above-ground structures will be removed through mechanical or other approved methods.
 Below-ground structures will be removed or, upon agency approval, may remain in place to minimize soil disturbance.
 Below-ground facilities/utilities that potentially may be removed include pipelines, electrical lines and conduits, gas lines, concrete slabs.
 The evaporation ponds will be closed by first removing the wastewater and the solids / sludge from the ponds.
-Following removal of the materials, the high density polyethylene (HDPE) liners, drainage layers and leak detection system will then be removed along with any hard surface / protective layer and granular fill that may have been used as base material.
+Following removal of the materials, the high-density polyethylene (HDPE) liners, drainage layers, and leak detection system will then be removed along with any hard surface / protective layer and granular fill that may have been used as base material.

 Gen-Tie Transmission Lines

-If the gen-tie transmission lines will not continue to be utilized by the Tribe for another purpose at the time of Project decommissioning, the lines will be removed.
-Decommissioning of the gen- tie will consist of removal of all structures associated with the construction of the transmission line(s) to include, but not limited to overhead conductors and the removal of poles.
+If the gen-tie transmission lines will not continue to be utilized by the Tribe for another purpose at the time of Project decommissioning, the gen-tie transmission lines will be removed.
+Decommissioning of the gen- tie transmission lines will consist of removal of all structures associated with the construction of the transmission line(s) to include, but not limited to, overhead conductors and the removal of poles.
 All steel will be recycled and the foundations will be removed to a depth of at least 2 feet below the ground surface, unless BLM does not require removal of the foundations.
 Aluminum from overhead conductors will be recycled.

 Roads

 Access and on-site roads will remain in place to accomplish decommissioning at the end of the facility's life and would be one of the last Project components to be removed.
 If the graveled access road is not needed for other future uses by the Tribe or BLM, the gravel and base material would be removed and recycled or transported to an appropriate disposal site.
 The same is true of any on-site roads developed in the solar field.
 After the road materials are removed, the roads will be restored to approximate preconstruction conditions in accordance with the Restoration and Revegetation Plan.
-Water Pipeline If the water pipeline would not be utilized by the Tribe for another purpose, it could be removed or possibly left in place.
-11